 This sounds shocking, but it is true.
 Even more shockingly, Ofgem have not yet banned these.
 Some energy companies have decided not to accept contracts signed by a broker or third party.
 Which is progress, no doubt brought about by a myriad of complaints from customers who have unwittingly been on the receiving end of these.

 A very well known comparison website offers a ‘DIY’ renewal service.
 This is in effect a Level 2 letter of authority.
 We have heard numerous incidents where they have renewed a business’ energy contract without their knowledge.
 As it is in the terms and conditions, there is nothing the business owner can do.
 Even though the prices are clearly nothing like the best on the market.
-Another case of a ‘broker’ adding huge commissions to the unit rate.
+Another case of an unscrupulous (and well-known) ‘broker’ adding huge commissions to the unit rate.

 You can read more about Level 1 and Level 2 letters of authority in this article.